Background

 What is the EP, the emotional part?

 The emotional part contains vivid trauma recall.
 In other words, you've been exposed to trauma.
 The trauma could be pinpointed, can be a single event, a car accident, a plane crash.
-You've been, you've been to war, it wore, so your body being blown apart.
+You've been to war, it wore, so your body being blown apart.
 A divorce even, a pinpointed divorce, a cheating being cheated on, the death of a loved one.
-All these create post-traumatic stress disorder.
+All these creates post-traumatic stress disorder.

 And so the EP, the emotional part contains a vivid recollection of all this, but not in the sense that you sit back and say, wow, I remember the car crash.
 It was really terrible.

 No, but you experience the car crash again.
 And if this is really extreme, you can't tell reality apart from your flashback.
 You are in the flashback.
 You feel that you are in the car again, having the accident.
 You're absolutely oblivious to your environment, your wifetalks to you, you don't listen, which is a normal thing.

-Your television explodes?
+Okay, forget that.
+Your dog barks.
+Your, is the television explodes?
 Nothing.
 You're in the car.
 You're having the accident all over again.
 You're in the plane, you're crashing.
 Or you recall the exact minute that the twin towers collapsed or the very second where you have learned that your wife has cheated on you.
+These are all traumas.

 And flashbacks are stored in a container.
 And this container is the EP, the emotional part.

 The emotional part contains not only the memory, but all the emotions that went with the memory.

 And these are known as vehement negative emotions, vehement negative emotionality includes fear, horror, helplessness, anger, guilt, shame, anticipatory anxiety.
 So all these are stored with a vivid flashback of the traumatic event.

 And either you experience these emotions, or you are so afraid to experience them that you develop the exact opposite.
 Leastlessness, non-responsiveness, and submissiveness.
 Submissiveness in the sense that you become a zombie.
 You become a robot.
 You react in slow motion.

 And if you are pushed beyond this, you begin to derealize and depersonalize.
 You feel that you are not in reality.
 What's happening is not real.
 And you feel that it's not you, but it's happening to someone else who looks like you very much.
 And you're just mildly amused spectator.

-And so all these, all these are the residents, the denizens of the emotional part, the flashbacks, responses, and they usually affect the body, not the body, but how you perceive your body.
+And so all these are the residents, the denizens of the emotional part, the flashbacks, responses, and they usually affect the body, not the body, but how you perceive your body.
 So they bring about body dysmorphia.
+You begin to perceive your body, body wrongly, or parts of your body wrongly.
+And they create a separate sense of self.

-This is extreme event- related pinpointed trauma.
+This is extreme event related pinpointed trauma.

-What we had discovered later in the early nineties, through the agency of Judith Herman, is that repeated exposure to such events creates a much more complex EP, complex emotional part.
+What we had discovered later, much later in the early nineties, through the agency of Judith Herman, is that repeated exposure to such events creates a much more complex EP, complex emotional part.
 We'll talk about it a bit later.
+And this is of course, complex trauma or CPTSD, complex post-traumatic stress disorder.

 Now there's a big disagreement between some of the proponents of this theory and Herman and so on.
 And again, we'll touch upon it a bit later, but there is a general agreement that there are two types of traumatic dissociative reaction to an event like trauma and to prolonged, anticipatory, long-term repetitive, predictable trauma.

 Now the emotional part had been described by numerous scholars and each one gave his own favorite name to the emotional part.
-Löfer called the emotional part the war self.
-Wang called it the survivor mode.

-Gluckman and Ryle called it the zombie part in trauma related borderline personality disorder.
-Clifton Putnam called it the alter, alters, alternative personalities in DID, dissociative identity disorder, or used to be called multiple personalities.
+Laufer called the emotional part the war self.
+Wong called it the survivor mode.
+Tober, who conducted amazing studies of Holocaust survivors, called it the child part of the Holocaust survivor compound personality.
+Golinkina and Ryle called it the zombie part in trauma related borderline personality disorder.
+Putnam called it the alter, alters, alternative personalities in DID, dissociative identity disorder, or used to be called multiple personalities.
+And Bruin called it identities associated with situationally accessible trauma related memories.

 No one has ever accused Bruin of being catchy.
 And all these include abuser rage, victim rage, and passivity.
 Rage of the abuser is internalized actually.
 And there is a rage of victim for having been victimized, but the clash between the two creates passivity.

-This is the E.P. emotional part.
+This is the EP emotional part.

-What about the apparently normal part, the A.N.P.?
+What about the apparently normal part, the ANP.

-The main role of the A.N.P. is to cut off the E.P.
-The main job of the A.N.P. is to make sure the E.P. never gets access to consciousness, never interrupts and intrudes on the conscious functioning conscious memory, conscious identity, conscious everything of the person.
+The main role of the ANP is to cut off the EP.
+The main job of the ANP is to make sure the EP never gets access to consciousness, never interrupts and intrudes on the conscious functioning, conscious memory, conscious identity, conscious everything of the person.

-So the A.N.P. does this using a variety of mechanisms and techniques and strategies and tools.
+So the ANP does this using a variety of mechanisms and techniques and strategies and tools.
 Amnesia, of course, is the most dominant dissociative amnesia.
+But there's many others.
+There are many others.
+For example, sensory anesthesia, restricted emotions, numbness, depersonalization, many.

+Again, the ANP had been previously described and renamed by many others.
+Laufer called it the adaptive self.
+Wong called it the normal personality functioning mode.
+Tober, who studied Holocaust survivors, called it the adult part of the Holocaust survivor compound personality.
+Golinkina called it the coping part in the borderline.
+It's been called the host personality or the moderator personality in the DID.
 And Bruin, you remember, the guy who can never say anything in less than 46 words, Bruin called it identities associated with verbally accessible memories of general autobiographical experience and of some elements of traumatic events.

 And yes, I'm kidding you're not.

 Now, there is a war.
 It's a conflict zone in the traumatized person's mind.
-There's an ongoing war, belligerence and conflict with many, many attendant dissonances between the A.N.P. whose job is to suppress the A.P. and the A.P. whose job is insurgency, insurrection and acts of terrorism.
+There's an ongoing war, belligerence and conflict with many, many attendant dissonances between the ANP whose job is to suppress the AP and the AP whose job is insurgency, insurrection and acts of terrorism.

-The A.P. is like the colonies and the A.N.P. is like the colonial power.
+The AP is like the colonies and the ANP is like the colonial power.
 Keep it away from the media.
 Don't let anyone at home know what we're doing here, concentration camps, killing women and children.
+It's not for the delicate conscious of people at home, back home.

 And aside, many so-called and self-styled empaths, actually, what they describe is not empathy at all.
 It's this defenselessness, this lack of skin, this being overwhelmed by disorganized emotions and emotional fragments related to trauma.

 Trauma is like a hand grenade, you know.
 It splinters everything.
 It fragments everything.
 It's a mess.
 It's very easy to confuse this emotional dysregulation with empathy.

 But it's not.
 Empathy actually never goes with emotional dysregulation.
 Emotional dysregulation leads to the exact opposite of empathy, disempathy.

 But that's for another video.

-So the E.P. is this hand grenade.
+So the EP is this hand grenade.
 It contains these broken memories, damaged goods, total chaos and disorganization.
-And it wants to intrude on the A.N.P. because it's repressed and suppressed and has this pent-up energy.
+And it wants to intrude on the ANP because it's repressed and suppressed and has this pent-up energy.

 Freud said that when you repress something, when you repress a memory, you repress the memory and the energy of the memory.
 And this energy works in the unconscious until it erupts.